blackstaph/ansible-mongodb/README.md

-##Deploying a sharded, production-ready MongoDB cluster with Ansible
+##Deploying a production-ready MongoDB cluster with Ansible
 ------------------------------------------------------------------------------

 - Requires Ansible 1.2